IanSkelskey/Record-Store/README.md

 - Contributed to proposal
 - Contributed to creation of ERD
 - Contributed to database design before generating SQL from the relational schema
+- Wrote 1/4 of the insert statements
+- Wrote 1/4 of the initial queries

 ### [Steven Stabile](https://github.com/sstabile)